 Permission: Property management

-To add a wildcard property to your Sourcepoint account, click Properties on the left-hand panel and select Properties from the subsequent menu.
+Click Properties on the left-hand panel and select Property Groups from the subsequent menu.

 Select the name of a property group on the following page.

 Navigate to a campaign entity for the property group.
 In this article, we will clone a partition set to ensure that its settings are pushed to all properties within the property group.

 Click the Duplicate icon inline with the campaign entity name.

 A duplicate of the campaign entity will be created for the property group with (copy) appended to the name.
 Click Edit inline with the new campaign entity.